ghouston/color-block/readme.txt

 == Examples:

-require 'color-console'
+require 'color-block'
-include Windows::ColorConsole
+include ColorBlock

-color( BLUE ) { "everything in this block is blue!" }
+color( :blue ) { "everything in this block is blue!" }

-putsc RED, "putsc adds a color argument to puts"

-putsc [WHITE,DARK_GREEN], "foreground and background are specified with an array"

-color( WHITE, BLUE )
+color( :white, :blue ) do

-puts "now everything is white on blue!"
+  puts "now everything is white on blue!" color( :green, :black ) { "nesting is supported" }

-color_restore

-puts "color-console remembers the original color so it can be restored!"
+end

+color( :white, :black, :bold ) { "third parameter to specify :bold or :dim" }

+== Options:

+COLORS = :black, :red, :green, :yellow, :blue, :purple or :magenta, :cyan, :white, :default

+ATTRIBUTES = :bold, :bold_off or :dim

+== Known Issues:

+On windows cmd console, somtimes background colors bleeds over to the next line.
+This problem happens when the cmd window's buffer has filled up, then when it scrolls to a new line, the previous line's background attribute appears.
+The older color-console did not exhibit this problem.
+Perhapse in a later release color-block could use the older code when it detects platform is windows.
+Work arounds: clear the buffer using the cls command; or increase the buffer size; or avoid background colors.

+By design, the ColorStack class which tracks color changes to restore them later only supports single-threaded operation (it is a singleton).
+If different threads use color blocks the resulting restored colors are unpredictable.

 == History:

+0.2.0 Nov 05, 2008 => Removed the Windows specific code in favor of a cross-platform solution.
+Changed colors from constants to symbols (BLUE to :blue).
+After using this library in a large Rake build script, removed the putsc method since it wasn't being used.

-0.1.1 Sep 23, 2003 => Fix, restores color when an exception is thrown within a block argument to Windows::ColorConsole#color.
+0.1.1 Sep 23, 2008 => Fix, restores color when an exception is thrown within a block argument to Windows::ColorConsole#color.
 Added examples to demonstrate exception handling.